Ben Roethlisberger: 2012

-2013 season
+2013

 Roethlisberger threw for 4,261 yards and 28 touchdowns in 16 games in 2013 as the Steelers finished the season with an 8–8 record.
 In Week 11, in a 37–27 victory over the Detroit Lions, he had 367 passing yards and four touchdowns to earn AFC Offensive Player of the Week.
 The Steelers would go on to miss the playoffs after the San Diego Chargers defeated the Kansas City Chiefs 27–24 in overtime in Week 17.
 This would also be the first time they missed the playoffs in back-to-back seasons since 1999 and the first time under Mike Tomlin.
 Roethlisberger was ranked 31st by his fellow players on the NFL Top 100 Players of 2014.

+This season was particularly notable for Roethlisberger as it marked the beginning of the Killer B's era.
+Roethlisberger, along with wide receiver Antonio Brown, running back Le'Veon Bell and, later, kicker Chris Boswell all entered their primes.
+Roethlisberger finished the season seventh in passing yards, eighth in touchdowns, 10th in completion percentage and his 92.0 passer rating ranked 12th in the league for the 2013 season.
+Roethlisberger targeted Brown in particular 165 times, resulting in 110 receptions for 1,499 yards and 8 touchdowns.
+This accounted for approximately 28% of Roethlisberger's 584 pass attempts that season.
+Even though he was not a receiver and mainly fulfilled the role of being a "power back" in the Steelers' offense, Roethlisberger targeted Bell 66 times, resulting in 45 receptions for 399 yards but recording no receiving touchdowns.